 A common sentiment among people traveling in Greece: "Wow!
 Liquor is so cheap in this string of beachside nightclubs catering to young people just like me!"

-While the alcohol is indeed inexpensive, it's also probably cheap quality, too.
+While the alcohol is indeed inexpensive, it's also probably cheap quality.
 Sometimes, it may even be dangerously cut with pure industrial alcohols or methanol (a chemical commonly found in antifreeze).
-If that drink deal is too good to believe, it is.
-And just because it gets poured from a top-brand bottle doesn't mean it started out in one.
+If that drink deal is too good to believe, it most likely is.
+And just because alcohol gets poured from a top-brand bottle doesn't mean it started out in one.
 Drinking cheap alcohol, consuming industrial alcohol (Ethyl alcohol), or consuming methanol can have severe side effects.
 Consequences can include getting drunker than you intended, alcohol poisoning, or, in the case of unwittingly drinking methanol, blindness and even death.

 Because of the potential dangers that come from suspiciously cheap alcohol, many partiers stick to bottled beers, which usually are what they claim to be and are harder to tamper with.
-(If you can watch the bartender open your bottle, even better.)
+Try to have to the bartender open your bottle in front of you if possible.
 Even experienced and wary Greeks can be caught by the bad liquor served in these kinds of places so don't let your guard down.